-- Kone's work related to elevators and escalators in stations and pavilions falling behind schedule.
-In response, Kone has added crews. - ETS software and field wiring issues. - WMATA required points of testing for acceptance are now up to 700 points per location, necessitating an increased number of resources in order to avoid any adverse impact if something in the field is not wired correctly or if there is an abnormality in the software program. - DGS availability for walk-downs and inspections. - Obtaining required weekend outages from WMATA for K-Line systems testing. - WMATA systems upgrade programs could have other technical scope changes impacting Traction Power, Automatic Train Control, and Communications. - Approval of DTP proposed Commissioning and Integration Testing Schedule.
+• Kone's work related to elevators and escalators in stations and pavilions falling behind schedule.
+Action Taken: In response, Kone has added crews and MWAA continues to carefully scrutinize Kone's progress.

-- DTP's late submission of PAC sheets required for ARINC OCC software. - Availability of spare parts for the K & N cutover.
+- ETS software and field wiring issues.
+Action Taken: The field wiring has been accepted, as is, and MWAA has requested that WMATA make its own preferential software changes following SSCD. - WMATA required points of testing for acceptance are now up to 700 points per location, necessitating an increased number of resources in order to avoid any adverse impact if something in the field is not wired correctly or if there is an abnormality in the software program.
+Action Taken: DTP is attempting to accelerate the submission of the remaining Point Assignment Charts (PAC) and DTP and WMATA are now conducting SCADA testing in multiple locations in order to meet the schedule requirements. - DGS availability for walk-downs and inspections.
+Action Taken: DGS and MWAA continue to discuss permit closures and to define the path forward for DGS final acceptance. - Obtaining required weekend outages from WMATA for K-Line systems testing.
+Action Taken: DTP, MWAA and WMATA meet on a weekly basis to refine and adjust outages to meet DTP's level of readiness and WMATA's changing operational needs and requirements. - WMATA systems upgrade programs could have other technical scope changes impacting Automatic Train Control, and Communications systems.
+Action Taken: MWAA has requested that any other preferential scope changes be implemented by WMATA following SSCD.DTP's late submission of PAC sheets required for ARINC OCC software.
+Action Taken: DTP is accelerating its efforts to complete the remaining PAC sheets, and WMATA and ARINC are accommodating the incremental submissions. - Availability of spare parts for the K & N cutover.
+Action Taken: DTP is endeavoring to obtain two each of the necessary ATC spares to support the Memorial Day Weekend cutover.
+WMATA will allow the cutover to proceed with two of each spare, if DTP can guarantee that the remaining K-Line spares are delivered by June 19, 2013. - Availability of operational test-ready vehicles for testing.
+Action Taken: The issue of the use of the 1000 series trains which are subject to frequent breakdowns is being considered by WMATA executive management.